tableau/connector-plugin-sdk/docs/oauth.md

 ```

 ## Instance URL/Custom Domain
 Some IDPs have a single global endpoint, such as https://accounts.google.com/o/oauth2/.
 Others have different instances, for example Okta would have a different instance URL for each customer.
-If your authorization server or IDP has different instances, then enable OAUTH_CAP_SUPPORTS_CUSTOM_DOMAIN.
-In this case the end users will be prompted for the URL when connecting.
+If your authorization server or IDP has different instances, then either:
+- Enable OAUTH_CAP_SUPPORTS_CUSTOM_DOMAIN.
+This only works with embedded OAuth configs.
+The instance URL will be collected later from the end-user or the admin.
+- Create seperate external/custom OAuth configs for each custom domain.
+External OAuth config shouldn't set OAUTH_CAP_SUPPORTS_CUSTOM_DOMAIN, and should specify authUri, tokenUri, userInfoUri fields as absolute paths, which contains the custom domain/instance URL.

 ## Multiple Embedded OAuth Configs
 *\*Available starting in Tableau 2023.1*